Large area-constrained Willmore surfaces in asymptotically Schwarzschild 3-manifolds: Proof of Theorem and Theorem

 where $|\xi_0|\neq 1$.
 Now, the gap theorem \cite[Theorem 2.7]{kuwertsmall} for Euclidean Willmore surfaces due to E.~Kuwert and R.~Schätzle implies that $\tilde \Sigma={S}_{1}(\xi_0)$.
 It follows that $\Sigma_j$ is a perturbation of a coordinate sphere for large $j$.
-By Proposition \ref{LS proposition}, it is captured in our Lyapunov-Schmidt reduction in the sense that $\Sigma_j=\Sigma_{\xi_j,\lambda_j}$ where $\xi_j$ is a critical point of $G_{\lambda_j}$ and $\xi_j\to \xi_0$.
+By Proposition \ref{LS proposition}, it is captured in our Lyapunov-Schmidt reduction in the sense that $\Sigma_j=\Sigma_{\xi_j,\lambda_j}$ where $\xi_j$ is a critical point of $G_{\lambda_j}$ and $\lim_{j\to\infty}\xi_j= \xi_0$.
 If $|\xi_0|<1$, Lemma \ref{G der sRT} implies that $\xi_0=0$.
 However, since $G_{\lambda_j}$ is strictly convex near the origin, it follows that $\xi_j=\xi({\lambda_j})$, a contradiction.
 If $|\xi_0|>1$, we use Lemma \ref{G der sRT 2} instead to obtain a contradiction in a similar way. \end{proof} \begin{prop} Assumptions as in Theorem \ref{existence thm}.
-There is no sequence $\{\Sigma_j\}_{j=1}^\infty$ of connected, closed area-constrained Willmore surfaces with that are not part of the foliation from Theorem \ref{existence thm}. \end{prop} \begin{proof} According to Theorem \ref{uniqueness thm}, it suffices to verify that
+There is no sequence $\{\Sigma_j\}_{j=1}^\infty$ of connected, closed area-constrained Willmore surfaces with that are not part of the foliation from Theorem \ref{existence thm}. \end{prop} \begin{proof} According to Theorem \ref{uniqueness thm}, it suffices to verify that $\Sigma_j$ is a sphere for every $j$ sufficiently large and that

 Let $K$ denote the Gauss curvature of $\Sigma_j$.
 Using the Gauss equation in the form

 and the Gauss-Bonnet theorem

 we find that